Strive To Be Lucky – In memory of the great and eloquent Dr Walker who died on Monday aged 95.

 The attribution of an outcome to luck is a means of expressing an unwillingness, on the one hand, to assume responsibility for the success or on the other hand to take the blame for a mistake.
 But it is also a means of retaining power.

 It’s not that I lost control and that you controlled me; it’s just that this time luck [a higher power, totally unrelated to me or you] usurped my usual control.

 We give lip service to the fun of participating in a story filled with surprises.
 Of accepting the role of luck in the outcome.
 Our actual purpose—disguised, deep down, hidden from view—is to control the entire game.
 To beat the hell out of our opponents.
 (Just don’t let anybody know.)

 We do not actually believe in luck, but we know that it’s better to have luck on our side.

 The confident feel lucky; they presume that things will go their way.
 And expecting the best, they assume that whatever has happened has happened for the best.

-They rig the past to make themselves look good and after a mistake or a failure, they proceed to get on with the race and the series without undue condemnation.
+They rig the past to make themselves look good.
+After a mistake or failure, they proceed to get on with the race and the series without undue condemnation.
 Free of preoccupation with irrelevant matters, they are alert to what does matter.

-Consider, for instance, the luck involved in the winning of the Olympic gold medal in the Dragon Class at Kiel, Germany, in 1972.
+Consider the luck involved in winning of the Olympic gold medal in the Dragon Class at Kiel, Germany, in 1972.

-After the racing was over, John Cuneo, wishing to show his appreciation, invited the team meteorologist to come aboard his boat to see how he had used the plastic overlays that the met man had provided.
+After the racing was over, John Cuneo, wishing to show his appreciation, invited the team meteorologist to come aboard.
+He wanted him to see how he had used the plastic overlays that the met man had provided.